-Let’s face it.
-Sleep is a big part of our lives — even if we’re not getting eight hours — but there’s more to it than you might think.
-If you’re having problems getting enough sleep or have an injury, there’s more to it than laying down and catching some Zzz’s.
-Your sleep position plays a big role in your sleep quality, which means it might be time for you to switch it up.
+Let’s face it, sleep is a big part of our lives — even if we’re not getting 8 hours.
+But there’s more to it than you might think.
+Your sleeping position plays a big role in your sleep quality, which means it might be time for you to switch it up.

-Different sleep positions have different benefits.
-If you’re struggling with pain or other health issues, you might need to switch your sleep position in order to help manage it.
-And, while it might not be something you can do in one night, it can definitely be worth trying out.
+Different sleeping positions have different benefits.
+If you’re experiencing pain or other health conditions, you might need to switch your position in order to help manage it.
+And, while it might not be something you can do in one night, changing your default sleep position can definitely be worth trying out.

-There’s a reason why this is the most popular sleep position.
-The fetal position has loads of benefits.
-Not only is it great for lower back pain or pregnancy, sleeping in the fetal position can help reduce snoring.
+The fetal position involves sleeping on your side with bent legs curled in toward your body.
+It’s the most popular sleeping position — and for good reason.
+Not only is it great for lower back pain or pregnancy, but sleeping in the fetal position can also help reduce snoring.

 If you want to make the fetal position more comfortable, make sure your posture is loose and relaxed when you curl up.
-Keep your legs relatively extended, and you can even try sleeping with a pillow between your knees.
+Keep your legs relatively extended.
+You can even try sleeping with a pillow between your knees.

-Sleeping on your side, on the other hand, may not always be the best.
-Not only can it cause stiffness in your shoulders, it can also lead to jaw tightness on that side.
-Plus, research suggests that sleeping on your side could contribute to wrinkles.
+Despite these benefits, sleeping on your side might not always be the best.
+Not only can it cause stiffness in your shoulders, but it can also lead to jaw tightness on that side.

 Putting a pillow between your lower legs will help better align your hips to avoid low back pain.

-If you prefer sleeping on your side, make sure to choose a good pillow to avoid neck and back pain.
+If you prefer sleeping on your side, choose a good pillow to avoid neck and back pain.
 Sleep on whichever side feels most comfortable, but don’t be afraid to switch to a different position if it’s not working for you.

 If we had to rank sleeping positions, lying on your stomach might be at the bottom of the list.
 While it’s a good position for snoring or